Uzma Z. Rizvi

-is an American archaeologist and associate professor of Anthropology and Urban Studies at Pratt Institute and a visiting scholar at Shah Abdul Latif University, Khairpur, Pakistan, where she teaches decolonial archaeology, ancient urbanism, critical heritage studies, new materialism, and the postcolonial critique.
+is an American archaeologist and Professor of Anthropology and Urban Studies at Pratt Institute and a visiting scholar at Shah Abdul Latif University, Khairpur, Pakistan, where she teaches decolonial archaeology, ancient urbanism, critical heritage studies, new materialism, and the postcolonial critique.
 Her primary research centers on Ancient Pakistan and the United Arab Emirates during the third millennium BCE.

 Education

 Rizvi graduated with a Bachelor of Arts (BA) degree in Classical and Near Eastern Archaeology from Bryn Mawr College in 1995 and received her Doctor of Philosophy (PhD) degree in Anthropology from the Department of Anthropology, University of Pennsylvania in 2007.
 Her Doctoral Dissertation was based on her 2000 and 2003 survey work in Rajasthan.

 Research

 Rizvi's research centers on third millennium BCE Ancient Pakistan and the United Arab Emirates with a primary focus of ancient subjectivity, intimate architecture, critical heritage studies at the intersections of contemporary art and history, and epistemological critiques of the discipline in the service of decolonization.
 Her work critiques archaeological epistemologies and methodologies, and argues for a changed praxis based on decolonized principles and participatory ethics.

 Her research has been supported by Fulbright–Hays DDRA, the George F. Dales Foundation, the American Institute of Pakistan Studies (AIPS), and the Mellon Foundation, among others.